-RIA is in the process of reviewing and redeveloping its web presence to increase the interactivity of the chart and include some access to archival chart information.
-You can, however, already view end of year charts for the years 1988 to 2019 here.
+ARIA is in the process of reviewing and redeveloping its web presence to increase the interactivity of the chart and include some access to archival chart information.
+You can view some historical charts and year end charts at our charts section.

 The ARIA Charts date back to the middle of 1983 but our database only goes back to mid-1988 when we started calculating the charts in-house.
 Accessing information for ad-hoc chart enquiries can be quite time consuming and may incur a charge.
 If you would like to know how much your request will cost, email us your requirements and we will see if we are able to help.

 We do not sell music on our site.
 If you wish to purchase any of the titles listed on any of our Charts, contact a music retailer.
-A list of retailers contributing to the ARIA Charts can be found here.
+A list of retailers contributing to the ARIA Charts can be found on this page.